lesedidawsonlesuthu103537/Blockhouse-Work-Trial/scripts/Data cleaning and OFI calculation/README.md

-# Data sets
+# Scripts
-This folder contains a template for the data for each of the companies analysed in this work trial.
-The data that we are looking at is the MBP-10 data for Pfizer stock on 19 August 2024
-The five datasets included in this folder contain the following data
-\begin{itemize}
-	\item The full limit order book for Pfizer on 19 August 2024 obtained from Databento
+This folder contains the scripts used to clean the data obtained from the MBP-10 data on the various companies analysed and store dataframes as csv files, containing data that will be used in either the regression models or the correlation heatmaps.

+The inputs to these files are the "COM_raw_data.csv", which is a dataset that contains the raw limit order book data of company COM obtained from the Databento database.
+The code contains comments to help you navigate the code and understand what functions are being performed at various sections.
+The outputs of these scripts include:

-	\item The one-minute horizon OFI for the first 10 levels for Pfizer on 19 August 2024 for a range of times specified in the fourth dataset
+* Integrated OFI metrics for all minute points considered on 19 August 2024
-	\item The one-minute logarithmic returns for Pfizer across the day (on 19 August 2024)
+* OFI metrics for the top 10 levels
+* Logarithmic returns
-	\item The list of times (in minutes) over which the OFIs and integrated OFIs were calculated
+* The times at which the minute OFI, integrated OFI and logarithmic returns where calculated
-	\item The one-minute horizon integrated OFIs for Pfizer
-\end{itemize}

-You can obtain the rest of the data using the following link: https://drive.google.com/drive/folders/1jalEE3bUkLytZ1-fD1vuEzI50X0CeT4g?usp=drive_link